 Happy Fall, Autumn Equinox, vegan PSL weather, back to school, cold weather, and most relevant here, cooking and baking weather!
 When it’s too hot to cook, Chicago offers plenty of summer dishes, markets, and restaurant specials.
 While I wasn’t doing much recipe creating over the summer, I did try a few new things like making cold brew coffee, cashew milk, and homemade cheeses.
 Now it’s time to dial that back and jump back into regular cooking/baking/blogging/staying inside during the prime food blog seasons: fall and winter.
 As one of my first projects, I decided to try my hand at artisan vegan cheesemaking and make cultured cashew cream cheese.

-Well, I was scrolling through Facebook and saw that Miyoko’s Kitchen made a recipe video for an easy cultured cream cheese.
+Well, I was scrolling through Facebook and saw that Miyoko’s Kitchen made a recipe video for an easy cultured cashew cream cheese.
 Turns out that the recipe called for just raw cashews and yogurt probiotics that you can get from a container of regular ol’ soy or coconut yogurt.
 I could handle that.
 And if I grew some deadly mold, I grew it from a $2 container of yogurt rather than $50 of special order good bacteria.

 Basically, you soak the cashews overnight, blend them well in a high-speed blender, add a little bit of yogurt, then culture the mixture in a warm place.
 That’s it!
 When I took the mixture out of the (off) oven, I scooped it into cheesecloth in a strainer and moved it to the refrigerator overnight.

 In the morning, it smelled EXACTLY like dairy cream cheese.
 Woohoo, I did it (mostly)!
 I stirred it up a little just in case there were air bubbles from the culturing process, and the cream cheese smell got lost a little and was more on the tangier side.
 I’d made the cream cheese on a 90°F day and let it culture for a little over 24 hours (Miyoko recommends 24-48 hours.)
-Because of the high heat and humidity, the cream cheese was a little tangier than it should be, so I should have moved it to the refrigerator a little earlier.
+Because of the high heat and humidity, the cultured cashew cream cheese was a little tangier than it should be, so I should have moved it to the refrigerator a little earlier.
 Next time I’ll check on it every hour as it’s approaching that 24-hour mark and it will surely be perfection for bagels, cheesecake, and more!